-As a result of this work session, the board proposed rule changes to be considered at the October meeting.
+As a result of this work session, the board proposed rule changes that were considered at SBEC's October meeting.
 TCTA testified in favor of the proposed rule changes, saying that we believe that keeping experienced teachers in the classroom promotes student growth and helps close learning gaps.
 However, forcing teachers to remain in an employment situation in which the teacher feels unsafe or experiences unsatisfactory working conditions does not accomplish this goal.
 Rather, it forces the teacher to choose between remaining in these conditions or to abandon the contract, and potentially the profession.

 After vigorous discussion, the SBEC board voted at its December meeting to adopt the proposed rule changes.
 Teachers serving on SBEC's board, including TCTA's Jean Streepey, led the charge in defending the need to give educators grace in leaving districts.
 Citizen member Tommy Coleman was also instrumental in advocating for the proposed changes.

-Under the proposed amendments, in addition to the previous factors, an educator will be considered to have good cause to resign from his/her contract when the educator had a reasonable belief that the educator had written permission from the school district administration to resign.
+With the amendments, in addition to the previous factors, an educator will be considered to have good cause to resign from his/her contract when the educator had a reasonable belief that the educator had written permission from the school district administration to resign.

-The proposed rules do not become final until they have been finally adopted by the State Board for Educator Certification and approved by the State Board of Education.
+The proposed rules do not become final until they have been approved by the State Board of Education.

 TCTA will continue to advocate for these and other rules that improve the professional opportunities and working conditions of its members and appreciate the policy makers that listen to our concerns.